 The aforementioned map on the Jeep Renegade is not some design quirk but an actual place: Moab, Utah.

 This trail map is little nod towards a place famous among Jeep aficionado's for its unparalleled off-road setting.
 Those little numbers?
 Coordinates to find the trail and enjoy yourself the way Jeeps were built to be enjoyed on a little adventure of your own.

 If you drive a Renegade the fun doesn’t stop there, apparently there are over 30 Easter eggs for you to try and find dotted around the interior and exterior of the little off-roader.
 HINT: There’s another one on that map…

 Shark Attack: Vauxhall Corsa

 A blast from the past here, but if you’re out and about and spot a 2004 Corsa beware of potential shark attack.

 The old wives tale around how a shark ended up on a car that looks nowhere near as menacing as a Great White says that the interior designers had a bet on whether or not they could fit a shark somewhere inside the vehicle.
 And well, they succeeded in a pretty imaginative way.

-With a new Vauxhall Corsa rumoured to be on the horizon, we’d like the designers to go a step further and try to put a Blue Whale anywhere in the (presumably bigger) next-gen supermini.
+With a new Vauxhall Corsa due to be revealed soon, we’d like the designers to go a step further and try to put a Blue Whale anywhere in the (presumably bigger) next-gen supermini.

 Pedal Power: Renault Twingo RS